angular8-translator/angular8-translator/README.md

 ```
-import { AngularTranslatorModule } from 'angular-translator/public-api';
+import { AngularTranslatorModule } from 'angular-translator';
 [...]
 @NgModule({
     [...]